Sierra0001/RimTraits---Medieval-Talents/README.md

 ### Credits

 Taranchuk for his C# work to bring back old StatDef that Tynan removed during 1.1, enable guaranteed trait spawning, and add new StatDef for Food/Rest/Recreation need decay.

+### Recent Changes

+- Change: This mod no longer requires De-generalize Work as a mod pre-requisite.
+- Change: RimWorld 1.0 is no longer supported.
+- Change: defName for all traits have been updated, existing saves will require re-insertion of Talents via Character Editor.
+(You were given advanced warnings to make local copies anyway.)
+- Fix: All pawns should now be guaranteed to spawn with 1 talent.
+- Buff: All pawns now have a reduced Food/Rest/Recreation need decay.